Breast Milk Pads: A New Mom's Complete Guide - Go Mommy

 The Washable Wonder

 If you go the washable route like I did, here's a pro tip: get at least 6-8 pairs.
 I learned this after spending one too many late nights doing emergency laundry because I ran out.
 And while we're talking about washing, let me share my tried-and-true method for keeping them fresh: cold water rinse first, then wash with regular laundry (but skip the fabric softener – it can affect absorbency).
-For more tips on using breast pads effectively, check out this breast pads guide.

 When people ask me what the purpose of a breast pad is, I laugh and tell them it's basically insurance for your clothes and dignity.
 Sure, they catch leaks, but they also give you confidence.
 No more worrying about surprise letdowns during important meetings or social events.
 Plus, when used with my Silver Nursing Cups during those rough patches, they were part of my complete nipple care system.